dwf/rescued-scipy-wiki/Cookbook/MayaVi/Installation.rst

 **Installation with Enthon:** For Windows, you can download the enthought edition at `http://code.enthought.com/enthon`_ (>=0.9.3).
 This includes Python itself along with MayaVi2 and many other tools.

-**Installation with easy_install:** The enthought tools are now also available via individual [`http://peak.telecommunity.com/DevCenter/PythonEggs`_ eggs] that can be installed on top of an existing Python using [`http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install`_ easy_install].
+**Installation with easy_install:** The enthought tools are now also available via individual `eggs <http://peak.telecommunity.com/DevCenter/PythonEggs>`_ that can be installed on top of an existing Python using `easy_install <http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install>`_.
 Assuming you've already [`http://peak.telecommunity.com/DevCenter/EasyInstall#installing-easy-install`_ installed easy_install] the following command will do it:

 ::